 Located 13km west of Warwick on the Cunningham Highway, Leslie Dam’s facilities include a boat ramp, picnic area with toilets, boat hire and boat fuel.
 Permits and bait are available onsite.
 Camping is available at the Washpool Reserve and Lake Leslie Tourist Park.

 Located 15km south-east of Warwick on the New England Highway, Connolly Dam’s facilities include shore fishing and toilets.
-Electric motors are permitted, but power boating is prohibited.
+Electric and oar powered vessels are permitted seven days per week during daylight hours, but power boating is prohibited.
 The Dam contains Golden Perch, Murray Cod, Silver Perch, Jew and Spangled Perch.
 Camping is available onsite.

 River fishing is a relaxing pastime and enthusiasts will enjoy the waterholes along the Condamine River in Warwick.
 There are plenty of spots worth a try, particularly around the weir in Queens Park or near the old Parmalat Dairy.